 The issuer should also decide on the appropriate marketing medium, such as newspapers, social media, telemarketing campaigns, etc. that it will use to market the offering.

 The issuing company is also required to meet all the regulatory requirements in the state where it intends to conduct the direct offering.
 The regulatory requirements are guided by the Blue Sky Laws of each state, and it requires issuers to register their offerings and disclose financial details of the offering, as well as all the entities involved.

-Some of the compliance documents that issuers are required to file include the offering memorandum, articles of incorporation, latest financial statements, and other material information that may affect the transaction.
+Some of the compliance documents that issuers are required to file include the offering memorandum, articles of incorporation, the latest financial statements, and other material information that may affect the transaction.